fbpx

 Until you’re fully vaccinated, if you want to reduce the risk to you and your partners, you can choose to have less casual sex or decrease the number of sexual partners you’re seeing.
 If you are hooking up, here’s how you can do your bit to help stop the spread.

-1. Get vaccinated for monkeypox
+1. Get vaccinated for mpox

 The vaccine is provided free of charge.
 Maximum protection requires 2 doses of vaccine given at least 28 days apart.
 It takes 2 weeks for each dose of vaccine to reach the highest level of protection in your body.
 Vaccinate ahead of travel and party events and as soon as possible in your state or territory